20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 9 ft

 Croton Plants are popular plants on account of their vivid foliage colors and varied leaf shapes.
-They bear large, thick, leathery and shiny leaves.
+They bear large, thick, leathery, shiny, stiff leaves on an upright stem; the usual pattern is large and lobed foliage on which are distinctly colored veins.

 15. Ponytail Palm